xiangp126/WebSMS/README.md

-- This project aims to implement an 'Enterprise Salary Management System'
+- This project aims to implement an 'Enterprise Salary Management System / WEB'
 - Featured by
     - encrypted password stored in db with sha1
     - login check using 'session' with 'timeout' set